Roderick Joseph Little, PhD

 - Richard D. Remington Distinguished University Professor of Biostatistics

 - Professor, Department of Statistics

 - Research Professor, Institute for Social Research

-Active editorially, he was Coordinating and Applications Editor of the Journal of the American Statistical Association from 1992-1994, and he is currently co-editor of the Journal of Survey Statistics and Methodology.
-From Jan 2010-Dec 2012 Little was a Vice President of the American Statistical Association.
+Active editorially, he was Coordinating and Applications Editor of the Journal of the American Statistical Association from 1992-1994, and he was co-editor of the Journal of Survey Statistics and Methodology from 2016 to 2018.
+From January 2010-December 2012, Little was a Vice President of the American Statistical Association.

 Since his fellowship at the Census Bureau he has been interested in federal statistical issues such as the census undercount, and he has served as a member of the Committee on National Statistics and a number of other National Research Council committees.
 In 2009-10 he chaired an NRC study on the prevention and treatment of missing data in clinical trials.
-From Sep 2010-Jan 2013 Little served as the inaugural Associate Director for Research and Methodology and Chief Scientist at the U.S. Census Bureau.
+From September 2010-January 2013, Little served as the inaugural Associate Director for Research and Methodology and Chief Scientist at the U.S. Census Bureau.